 Google has put together a comprehensive guide on what goes into their hiring process.
 They bring it down to three essential pieces; Apply, Interview, and decide.
 There's a supporting FAQ for each that will clear up any questions you might have.
 (On a side note, here's a case study on how they came up with this.)

-This list of 13 industry-leading UX designer portfolio websites will inspire you when building your own portfolio.
+This list of Top 13 UX Designer Portfolio Websites in 2018 will inspire you when building your own portfolio.
 They are filled with jaw-dropping UX case studies and everyone has a touch of their own personality.

 All their job categories are broken down into teams; Design being the one you're probably after.
 After that, you'll choose a specific field and location.

 The book goes into detail on how to solve design exercises like the ones from Google.
-It preps you for any design interview process and gives you an edge when first starting out.
-Case Study Club is mentioned in the book as a valuable resource.
-The author, Artiom, is kind enough to share any revenue coming from this link.
+It preps you for any design interview process and gives you a competitive edge.
+Case Study Club is honoured to be mentioned in the book as a valuable resource.

 Check out the curated UX case study gallery here.